woodsh17/LigandMPNN/README.md

 We welcome contributions to improve RosettaMPNN.
 We use a fork-and-PR system for contribution.
 To contribute to RosettaMPNN, please fork the RosettaMPNN repo under your own Github user space.
 You can then develop your additions in your own space.
 Once you're ready to contribute it back, open a PR agaist the main RosettaMPNN repo.

 ### Support & Help
-You can find more detailed documentation on the[documentation site](https://woodsh17.github.io/RosettaMPNN/)
+You can find more detailed documentation on the [documentation site](https://woodsh17.github.io/RosettaMPNN/)

 For problems running RosettaMPNN please submit a github issue or submit your question [here](https://rosettacommons.org/contact/).

+### License